 Your healthcare provider may show you how to do arm stretches.
 Arm stretches may prevent stiff arms or shoulders.
 You may need to wait until after your drains are removed to begin stretching.
 Ask your healthcare provider for more information about arm stretches.

 Your return to work may depend on the type of job you have.
 Ask your healthcare provider when it is okay for you to return to work.

 Filling expanders after surgery:

 If you have tissue expanders, you will need to return several times to have them filled.
 This will happen over 2 to 3 months.
 Your healthcare provider will use local anesthesia to numb the injection area.
 With local anesthesia, you may feel pressure or pushing, but you should not feel any pain.
-Next, he will insert a needle into your skin.
-When he reaches the expander sac he will inject saline (salt water).
+Next, he or she will insert a needle into your skin.
+When he or she reaches the expander sac he or she will inject saline (salt water).
 This procedure will gradually stretch your skin and increase the size of your breast.

 Nipple and areola reconstruction:

 You can choose to have nipple and areola reconstruction.
 This may be done after your breast heals from the first stage of reconstruction.
 Talk to your healthcare provider about your options.